 How to use a rolling mill for jewellery making

 Now that you’ve safely set up your jeweller’s rolling mill, you can get to grips with the basics and start to experiment with texturising techniques.
-Read our guide on how to use a rolling mill for more information on rolling sheet, shaping wire, and more tips and tricks.
+Read our guide on how to use a rolling mill for jewellery making to discover more information on rolling sheet, shaping wire, and more rolling mill techniques, tips and tricks.
 Or, watch our video below on some of our top hints and tips on using your Cooksongold rolling mill.

 What else comes with the embossing rolling mill?

-So, what other rolling mill accessories come with our embossing rolling mill? are several different components that come with our mill so that you can use the tool for different techniques.
+So, what other rolling mill accessories come with our embossing rolling mill? are several different components that come with our mill so that you can use the tool for lots of different techniques.
 Here’s what you can expect to get from the rolling mill accessories that come with your tool.

 - Two smooth rollers: Use to flatten out bent sheet metal and add texture along with other materials sandwiched between sheet metal.